tensorflow/swift/docs/AggregateParameters.md

   //
   //   // The `DenseLayer.Parameters.Parameter` is `Tensor<Float>`.
   //   // Since all stored properties have the same "effective parameter type",
-  //   // `ParameterAggregate` synthesis is possible.
+  //   // `ParameterGroup` synthesis is possible.
   //   typealias Parameter = Tensor<Float>
   //
   //   mutating func update(